 Combating heat islands with modular clouds

-Due to the complexity of cloud dynamics, there is still an element of mystery and uncertainty to the behavior of clouds.
+Due to the complexity of cloud dynamics, there is still an element of mystery to the behavior of clouds.
 Clouds have a significant effect on the climate system through variables such as cloud cover, duration, thickness, and altitude.
 However, because the behavior of tiny aerosol particles largely determine these properties, clouds are notoriously difficult to simulate in models, requiring the use of proxy data in global climate models.
 Following new research, recent climate models have altered their treatment of clouds, uncovering alarming findings .
 The new predictions overturn a long established consensus about the climate sensitivity of the planet.
 While most leading climate models still correlate a doubling of CO in the atmosphere to a 1 degree C global temperature increase, the matter is complicated by a series of external variables.
-There are three primary feedbacks caused by the natural systems in response to initial warming: the melting of ice and snow; the additional atmospheric water vapor; and, the most uncertain, the behavior of clouds.
+There are three primary feedback mechanisms caused by the natural systems in response to initial warming: the melting of ice and snow; the additional atmospheric water vapor; and, the most uncertain, the behavior of clouds.

 'Skyer', Niclas Gulbrandsen.